networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 By default, `schema-enforcer` constructs a list of all top-level keys defined in a data file, then searches for schema definitions that also define the same top-level properties.
 The ID of any matching schema will automatically be included in the list of schemas IDs to check the data against.

-With this mapping mechanism, data-to-schema mappings are identified automatically and you do not need to separately declare a mapping.
+With this mapping mechanism, data-to-schema mappings are identified automatically and you do not need to separately declare mappings.

 ```bash
 bash$ tree